-north-south interstate highway and traffic corridor along the east coast of the
+north-south interstate highway corridor along the east coast of the

 Florida.
 The i-95 in Florida runs almost the entire north-south length of the

 eastern mainland of Florida state; from the north-end of the state at the

 the south Miami area, where the i-95 then